xjtu-enre/DiTU-ICSE2026/README.md

 > Trace-able metrics like `fancy-tagged-tag-types/*` that ends with the wildcard symbol `*` means you can attach any valid type strings as long as it were presented in the result JSON.
 For example, for this metric, you can attach `PropertyAccessExpression`, `ObjectLiteralExpression`, and `CallExpression`, etc. as listed in the result JSON line 86066~86073.
 </details>

-## Small Questionnaire Survey
+## Questionnaire Survey

-As described in the in-paper Section 6 (Threats to validity), we conducted questionnaire survey on several experienced developers to validate our findings on three code smells.
+As described in Section 5.3 (RQ3), we conducted questionnaire survey on 30 experienced developers to assess three code smell patterns that are not covered by ESLint.

 ### Questionnaire Structure